CLAMS App Metadata

 CLAMS AppMetadata

-Defines a data model that describes a CLAMS app.
+Data model that describes a CLAMS app.

 Can be initialized by simply passing all required key-value pairs.